 SpaceX’s Dragon capsule has been a huge success with the launch of DM-2 and Crew 1 for NASA last year.
-This year they have two more missions to launch crew rotations to the International Space Station with the next coming up soon.
+This year they have two more missions to launch crew rotations to the International Space Station under the Commercial Crew Program with the next coming up this week.

 Rocket: SpaceX’s Falcon 9 (B1061.2)

 Capsule: Dragon Endeavour (C206-2)

 |Akihiko Hoshide||Mission Specialist||JAXA|